redeclipse/redeclipse.github.io/docs/Mutator-Tips.md

 - As the name implies, the purpose of this mutator is to provide an added layer of difficulty to a match through handicaps.
 - As with Survivor or Duel, there is no health regeneration in Hard matches.
 Tread carefully and make your shots count.
 - No matter what radar style you have chosen, it is completely disabled during a Hard match.
-The element of suprise rests in the hands of every player.
+The element of surprise rests in the hands of every player.
 - Remember, not only have you lost track of players and teammates, you also won't see explosives (including the rocket) spawn on your radar.
 Check their spawn points frequently.
 - For a truly brutal Red Eclipse, try a Free-for-All Freestyle Onslaught Hard Deathmatch on a large map.